engeir/hack-md-notes/volcano-papers.md

 - Finally calls for further work to settle disagreement between their and Richardson (2019) results (i.e., that aerosols give greater sensitivity than GHG)

+## 2019 — Richardson et al.: Efficacy of Climate Forcings in PDRMIP Models

+- Quantifying forcing efficacies and understanding how robust they are across different models are of significant importance
+- Compares six different ways of estimating forcing from different forcing agents, and evaluates their appropriateness based on the efficacies, which should be unity.
+  $\mathrm{ERF}_\mathrm{sst}$ comes out best (effective radiative forcing from fixed sea-surface temperature).
+- Uses large aerosol perturbations, and it is assumed that the temperature response scales linearly with forcing strengths.
+Calls for further studies to explore that.

 ## 2020 — Gregory et al.: